epsrlab-ub/SmartInverterDOPF.jl/docs/src/tutorial_voltvar.md

 The trade is accuracy against effort.
 LinDistFlow with Big-M or Lambda is a single MILP with no outer loop — which is why it is the usual choice in this literature [[6]](#ref-6), [[7]](#ref-7), and on the case study below it solves in well under a second against roughly half a minute for IVACOPF.
-What you give up is accuracy, and on this feeder you give up more than you might expect: the section [Where the curtailment comes from](@ref) audits both dispatches against an exact AC power flow, and LinDistFlow's turns out not to be deliverable. **Use IVACOPF for anything quantitative**, which is also the choice made on accuracy grounds in [[11]](#ref-11).
+What you give up is accuracy. **Use IVACOPF for anything quantitative**, which is also the choice made on accuracy grounds in [[11]](#ref-11).

 ### Using LinDistFlow to start IVACOPF